mrbillm63/CyberSecurityProject1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-- Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+- Load balancing ensures that the application will be highly available, in addition to restricting exposing the backen servers directly to the external internet network
-- Load Balancing contributes to the Availability aspect of security in regards to the CIA Triad by support of redundancy , application performance and application reliability.
+- Load Balancers contribute to the Availability aspect of security in regards to the CIA Triad by support of redundancy , network performance.

-- _JumpBox_
+- _JumpBox_ used for System Administration and secured external network access.
 - The advantage of a JumpBox is the orgination point for launching Administrative Tasks.
 This ultimately sets the JumpBox as a Secure Admin Workstation).
 All Administrators when conducting any management Tasks will be required to connect to the JumpBox.
 The Jumpbox is configured for restrictive access providing a more secure environment.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystm and system resources.
+- _Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystm and system resources._
 -   Filebeat watches for log files or locations that are configured, collecting log events and fowards them to Elasticsearch or Logstash for indexing
 -   Metricbeat records metric and statistical data from the operating system and from the services running on the host servers.

 The configuration details of each machine may be found below.